What do celebrities like Meghan Markle, Jennifer Aniston, Madonna, and Gwenyth Paltrow have in common? They’ve all devotees to face yoga.

 Wait, face yoga?

 Yep!
-Much like how yoga can help strengthen your body and build muscle, face yoga exercises can help create defined cheekbones jawline.
+Much like how yoga can help strengthen your body and build muscle, face yoga exercises are said to help create defined cheekbones jawline.

 “I swear it works, as silly as you may feel,” Markle told Birchbox in 2014.
 “On the days I do it, my cheekbones and jawline are way more sculpted.”